influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently-asked-questions.md

 The function [ELAPSED()](/influxdb/v1.0/query_language/functions/#elapsed)
 returns the difference between subsequent timestamps in a single field.

-## Why am I getting an `expected identifier error`?
-Receiving the error `ERR: error parsing query: found [WORD], expected identifier[, string, number, bool]` is often a gentle reminder that you forgot to include something in your query, as is the case in the following examples:

-* `SELECT FROM "logic" WHERE "rational" = 5` should be `SELECT "something" FROM "logic" WHERE "rational" = 5`
-* `SELECT * FROM WHERE "rational" = 5` should be `SELECT * FROM "logic" WHERE "rational" = 5`

-In other cases, your query seems complete but you receive the same error:

-* `SELECT field FROM why`
-* `SELECT * FROM why WHERE tag = '1'`
-* `SELECT * FROM grant WHERE why = 9`

-In the last three queries, and in most unexpected `expected identifier` errors, at least one of the identifiers in the query is an InfluxQL keyword.
-Identifiers are database names, retention policy names, user names, measurement names, tag keys, and field keys.
-To successfully query data that use a keyword as an identifier enclose that identifier in double quotes, so the examples above become:

-* `SELECT "field" FROM why`
-* `SELECT * FROM why WHERE "tag" = '1'`
-* `SELECT * FROM "grant" WHERE why = 9`

-While using double quotes is an acceptable workaround, we recommend that you avoid using InfluxQL keywords as identifiers for simplicity's sake.
-The InfluxQL documentation has a comprehensive list of all [InfluxQL keywords](https://github.com/influxdb/influxdb/blob/master/influxql/README.md#keywords).

 ## Can I identify write precision from returned timestamps?
 InfluxDB stores all timestamps as nanosecond values regardless of the write precision supplied.
 It is important to note that when returning query results, the database silently drops trailing zeros from timestamps which obscures the initial write precision.